nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing Employee Details

-#### Listing all employees : `list`

-After searching for employees using the `find` command, you might realise that the employee list no longer shows all the employees.
-In order to get the full list back, simply use the list command, and it will show a list of all employees and their details in the ExecutivePro database.

-Format: `list`

 #### Locating employees by keyword: `find`

 As your database gets larger, scrolling and finding a certain employee becomes harder.
 However, ExecutivePro will ease this process